Does an interference engine have a timing belt?

-You may recall that a little while back we explored what would happen if your timing belt were to fail.
-When we did, we painted a picture of mechanical horror and bits of metal hitting other bits of metal.
+An interference engine can have a timing belt or a chain, but it's the belt that fails more often because of its construction.
+We've already explored what happens if your timing belt were to fail and we painted a picture of mechanical horror and bits of metal hitting other bits of metal.
 It served as a valuable warning.

 However, there’s more to talk about.
 Namely, when your timing belt does break, or if your timing gets a great deal out of whack, why do things go so horribly wrong?